ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/3-Release-Notes.md

 - B42 Optics Alligned - Vanilla
 - WAP Patch
 > Will be added to regular megapatch if needed
-- All WAP Mods Besides Year One & Bonus
+- All WAP Mods Besides Year One & Bonus & Applicable Patches

 **Updated**
 - Console Paste Support